 - To try to lower the risk of the brain tumour coming back in the future

 You have radiotherapy treatment in the hospital radiotherapy department.
-You usually have the treatment as an outpatient, so you have to travel to the hospital every day throughout your course of radiotherapy.
-If you live a long way from the hospital you may be able to stay in the hospital in a hostel type room.
+You usually have the treatment as an outpatient, so you have to travel to the hospital each week day throughout your course of radiotherapy.
+If you live a long way from the hospital you may be able to stay in the hospital.

-You are most likely to have radiotherapy for a brain tumour as a series of daily treatments, over as many as 6 to 7 weeks.
+You are most likely to have radiotherapy for a brain tumour as a series of treatments for 3 to 7 weeks.
 You usually have one treatment a day, from Monday to Friday.
 For some types of tumour you may have treatment twice a day.

-If you are having a shorter course of palliative radiotherapy to help with symptoms or slow down your tumour, you will have treatment for about 2 weeks.
+If you are having a shorter course of palliative radiotherapy to help with symptoms or slow down the growth of your tumour, you usually have treatment for about 2 weeks.

-Many hospitals have radiotherapy machines that can give very precisely targeted radiotherapy treatment called stereotactic radiosurgery.
-This treatment can be given by different types of radiotherapy machines including LINAC machines with a mask system, specially adapted LINAC machines and the cyberknife.
-This treatment may be called stereotactic radiotherapy, radiosurgery, gamma knife treatment or cyberknife.
-The treatment is a way of giving targeted radiotherapy to the area of the tumour and can treat some small tumours in certain areas of the brain.
+Many hospitals have radiotherapy machines that give very precisely targeted treatment called stereotactic radiotherapy.
+This treatment gives high doses of radiotherapy to the area of the tumour and can treat some small tumours in certain areas of the brain.

 Specialists plan radiotherapy very carefully.
-At your first visit you will lie under a CT scanner (called a simulator) which takes images of the area to be treated.
-You may have an injection of dye (contrast) to help the doctor see this area more clearly.
-The doctor works out where to give your treatment to kill the most cancer cells and miss as much healthy brain tissue as possible.
-The photo above shows the view into a simulator room from the radiographer's control desk.
+At your first visit you lie under a CT scanner which takes images of the area to be treated.
+You may have an injection of dye (contrast) into a vein to help the doctor see this area more clearly.
+The photo shows someone having a planning CT scan.